CehDavid/webshop-api/README.md

 # webshop-api
-This is an APA for a fictional webshop.
+This is an API for a fictional webshop.
 I used PHP code and Laravel framework